Seagate/cortx-hare/rfc/9/README.md

 <!-- Copied from https://rfc.zeromq.org/spec:42/C4/ -->

-1. The project SHALL have one branch that always holds the latest in-progress version and SHOULD always build.
+1. The project SHALL have one branch ("dev") that always holds the latest in-progress version and SHOULD always build.
-   Current branch name: dev.

 2. The project SHALL NOT use topic branches for any reason.
 Personal forks MAY use topic branches.